arctus-labs/shop/README.md

 # ❄️ Arctus Shop
-Official repository for the Arctus shop, built with Django.
+Official repository for the Arctus shop.